-Standard hunts are the only type where you do not complete against other players – only the clock.
-You get one free standard treasure hunt each 24 hour period, but you can complete more (theoretically infinite – more on that later) for paying a small fee (50-100 UPX, depending on the city tier.
+Standard hunts are the only type where you do not complete against other players - only the clock.
+You get one free standard treasure hunt each 24 hour period, but you can complete more (theoretically infinite - more on that later) for paying a small UPX fee (depending on the city tier.
 See table below for more detials) for each hunt.
 You are given 5 minutes to find the treasure.
 Click a property close to your block explorer and then the treasure hunt button within the property card.
 This will reveal you the hint.
 Based on that hint, send your block explorer to another property to reveal the hint there, in the hopes that the hints indicate that you are getting closer to the treasure.
 Repeat this process until you find the treasure, run out of sends, run out of time, or give up.

 Depending on the city you are in you can only use a maximum of approximately 40 sends each 24 hour period.
 When treasure hunting or for any other reason, sending your block explorer to a property you own does not result in the loss of a send.
 Therefore the more properties you own in a city that are strategically spread out will decrease the sends you must make to properties that you don't own.
 This means that in theory, the more properties you have also result in your ability to treasure hunt for a longer period of time before you reach the maximum number of daily sends.
 If you never have to send yourself to a property not owned by you, you could hunt forever.

-To participate in a Limited or Exclusive treasure hunt, click the treasure button on any property.
+To participate in a Limited Exclusive, or rare treasure hunts, click the treasure button on any property.
 If a treasure is active you will see a hint.
-If not, it will say “treasures are recharging”.
+If not, it will say "treasures are recharging".
 Alternatively you can click the 3 dots at the bottom middle of the screen and choose treasures.
 From this screen you can see the status of the treasures.

 The image below shows that the Limited treasure hunt is still in cool down mode.
 The countdown clock on the Executive hunt indicates when the hunt will start.
-As for the Standard hunt, since the daily free one was completed already, you are able to spawn more hunts for 100 or 50 UPX each (depending on the city).
-The treasure cool down period for Limited and Exclusive hunts are 15-45 minutes, and 1-3 hours respectively.
+As for the Standard hunt, since the daily free one was completed already, you are able to spawn more hunts for 50-125 UPX each (depending on the city tier).

-Limited treasure hunts are free to participate in – but you compete against all other players who are also hunting.
+Limited treasure hunts are free to participate in - but you compete against all other players who are also hunting.
 Once a treasure it found, it goes into a cool down mode where that treasure hunt is unavailable.
 The player that won the treasure hunt also goes into a cool down mode, where he is unable to participate for that cooldown period (1 hour) for other limited treasure hunts.
 A 5 minute countdown is provided prior to beginning the next hunt.
 The concept and strategy is the same as the standard hunt, but you will have to be faster as there could be dozens of people looking for the same treasure.
 If a certain thresh hold of players is reached who are hunting, then riot mode is enabled where the prize is doubled!
 Since you are competing against other players, to win a hunt you likely have to find the treasure within 40 seconds.
 Having a vast treasure

 Exclusive treasures are the same as Limited ones.
 They spawn less frequently and therefore the rewards you can find are higher.
 Below you can see the hint is a yellow arrow.
 This is indicative that it is an Exclusive treasure.
 Limited treasures are purple and Standard is blue.
 These color codes take after the collection colors.